Affordable Housing: Defining the Problem

 Sometimes, the government branch of Profit Machine wants to build something large, like a freeway network.
 This poses a problem of acquiring large amounts of land from many stubborn owners.
 When Profit Machine tries to build a freeway through a wealthy (often white) neighborhood, it encounters aggressive, well-funded resistance.
 Following the path of least resistance, Profit Machine turns on low-income neighborhoods (often minorities) as they put up less of a fight.

-From there, the residents are forced to sell at “just compensation.”
+From there, the residents are forced to sell for “just compensation.”
 The government has a peculiar idea about what’s just, so the sale price is often below market.
-Eminent domain has destroyed many up-and-coming minority neighborhoods (such as the Rondo community in Minneapolis), not only setting them back but also leaving them worse off.
+Eminent domain has destroyed many up-and-coming minority neighborhoods (such as the Rondo community in Minneapolis) by putting a highway right over their commercial street, obliterating it.
+It set minority communities back in a highly competitive economy, leaving them worse off for decades to come.